FranzisKoebsch/licor-smartflux-data-extraction/README.md

-# licor-smartflux-data-extraction
+# licor-smartflux-data-extraction (R-scripts)
-Extracts field-processed flux information (fluxnet, full_output) from half hourly .ghg archives and merges them into a single consolidated .csv file
+R scripts to extract field-processed flux information (fluxnet, full_output) from half hourly .ghg archives and to merge them into a single consolidated .csv file.

 **Background**
 LI-COR Eddy Covariance systems provide on-site flux-processing using the EddyPro(R) software on the SmartFlux module.